-The validity of the common stock being offered by this prospectus supplement and the accompanying prospectus has been passed upon for us by Goodwin Procter LLP, New, York, New York.
+The validity of the common stock being offered by this prospectus supplement and the accompanying prospectus has been passed upon for us by Goodwin Procter LLP, New York, New York.
 The general summary of material U.S. federal income tax considerations contained in the accompanying prospectus under the heading "United States Federal Income Tax Considerations" has been passed upon for us by Baker, Donelson, Bearman, Caldwell & Berkowitz, P.C.
-Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York will act as legal counsel to the agents.